kolenaIO/kolena/docs/metrics/object-detection.md

 Object detection has a wide range of applications from self-driving cars, facial recognition, video surveillance, medical imaging, robotics, and more.
-Therefore, it is crucial to evaluate object detection models to understand their performance and applicability any real-world situation.
+Therefore, it is crucial to evaluate object detection models to understand their performance and applicability in any real-world situation.

 ## Evaluation Metrics for Object Detection Models

 Evaluation of object detection models requires ground truths and model inferences.
-The ground truths in an image are objects outlined by bounding boxes each labelled with a class, typically annotated by human labellers.
-The model inferences for an image are the labelled bounding boxes having confidence scores (the model's certainty of correctness), as if the model annotated the image.
+The ground truths in an image are objects outlined by bounding boxes each labeled with a class, typically annotated by human labelers.
+The model inferences for an image are the labeled bounding boxes having confidence scores (the model's certainty of correctness), as if the model annotated the image.

 A [bounding box matcher](./geometry-matching.md) can align an image's ground truths and model inferences to produce [TP / FP / FN counts](./tp-fp-fn-tn.md).
-These counts are foundational for computing more detailed metrics, which provide insight into the model performance.
-Different evaluation configurations can be tuned to filter out model inferences before/after employing a matching algorithm such as filtering out inferences with a confidence score under 0.01 and/or ignoring matches where the [IoU](./iou.md) (the overlap between the ground truth and and inference bounding box) under 0.5.
+These counts are fundamental for computing more detailed metrics, which provide insight into the model's performance.
+Different evaluation configurations can be tuned to filter out model inferences before/after employing a matching algorithm such as filtering out inferences with a confidence score under 0.01 and/or ignoring matches where the [IoU](./iou.md) (the overlap between the ground truth and inference bounding box) under 0.5.

 Below are some of the commonly used metrics for evaluating object detection models: